 Having your child at home on LTV may be a significant challenge for you, your other children, and your wider family.
-The effects might be wide ranging and complex.
+The effects might be wide ranging and complex and all emotions are valid.
+Some of the impacts that you may experience are as follows, though each individuals experience will be different.

 - Emotional.
 You may be uncertain about the future, or be anxious or stressed about managing illness, and the responsibility of caring for a child with complex needs.
-This can put strain on relationships. - Family.
+This can put strain on relationships.
+We would encourage seeking psychological support to help you to manage your own wellbeing. - Family.
 Your other children might feel ignored, or have restrictions placed on them due to competing needs.

 They may feel that they have less of their parents' time or attention.
-They might also be anxious about their brother's or sister's health. - Financial.
-Being a full-time carer can involve long hospital visits and frequent appointments.
-This may affect your ability to work or earn as you did before.
+They might also be anxious about their brother's or sister's health.
+There is support available from charities such as Sibs (sibs.org.uk).